danidee10/go-rave/README.md

 **Required parameters:** `amount`, `currency`

-To get the fee for a particular amount call `GetFee` with valid details.
+To get the fee for a particular amount call `GetFees` with valid details.

 ```go
 data := map[string]interface{}{